rasjones/Flowplayer-DevKit/flash/viralvideos/trunk/README.txt

 - Removed line breaks from the embed code
 - Embed code: The plugin URLs are not touched if they are complete URLs
 - Added new configuration option "dock": http://code.google.com/p/flowplayer-core/issues/detail?id=151
+Fixes:
+- Embed code did not work correctly with RSS or SMIL playlists

 3.2.3
 -----